alexaoh/TDT4102/Oving2/README.md

 2. Har du et annet forslag til hvordan jeg kan ta a, b og c som input i solveQuadraticEquations?

+3. Tips for better formatting on last task? (table)

-3. Why do the answers in 6 rely on whether I use rate/100, rate\*0.01 or rate*(1/100)?!
+4. Why do the answers in 6 rely on whether I use rate/100, rate\*0.01 or rate\*(1/100)?!
 (E.G in 6b: calculateAnnuity) I would quess it has to do with memory, but I have no clear idea!
+> The answer to this question is: Remember that if both operands in a division are **integers**, C++ performs **integer division**!
+To get **regular division** one needs to define at least one of the operands as a double!
+The answer is therefore correct if it is calculated as: rate/100.0, rate\*0.01 or rate\*(1/100.0)!